jrbarnhart/game-of-life/README.md

 ![Initial state for Life](/src/assets/grid.jpg)

-This brute force approch applies the rules to every single cell for every frame.
+This brute force method applies the rules to every single cell for every frame.
 This will work, but you end up with a many to many calculation.
 This means that adding more cells increases the computation exponentially.

-(Every cell with arrows is being put through the algorithm.)
+Every cell with arrows is being put through the algorithm.

 ![Naive Approach](/src/assets/naiveApproach.jpg)